 But while you may be tempted to choose a cheaper deal, bear in mind that not all policies are the same.
-So what should travel insurance cover you for?
+So what, according to one online source, should travel insurance cover you for?

 Make sure your policy protects you and your family against the following…

 You have to cancel your holiday (or cut it short)

 Some things you can’t plan for.
 If you or a family member falls ill just before or during your holiday, forcing you to change your plans, a travel insurance policy should be there to protect you.

 Policies offer varying levels of financial protection for travel and accommodation costs that you’ve already paid for but can’t use or claim back.

 With Zurich’s 'standard' travel insurance policy, you’ll have £5,000 worth of cover for cancellation or cutting a trip short.

 A blanketing of snow - as sometimes happens in the UK - can cause thousands of flight cancellations, so a policy should cover you for this inconvenience.